 - Jonathan Turley, Professor of Public Interest Law, Law School, George Washington University, USA

 Richard W Vorder Bruegge, Senior Physical Scientist, FBI, USA

 Participation is from US government, industry, our international network, our supplier community, academics and privacy advisers.

 Our annual US Conference follows on from our online meeting in March this year.
 This recording is available to all members and everyone attending the US Conference.

 - Frank Nolan, Eversheds Sutherland

-The event will be held under Chatham House Rule and will be off-the-record (no media) to facilitate open dialogue between our members and stakeholders.
+The event was held under Chatham House Rule and was off-the-record (no media) to facilitate open dialogue between our members and stakeholders.

 - Member user: USD 500

 - Non-member user: USD 700